 Visiting Nördlingen Germany on The Romantic Road

-This is a list of things to see when visiting Nördlingen, but it’s certainly not exhaustive.
-You could spend a day or a couple of days exploring this quaint city in Bavaria.
+This is a list of things to see when visiting Nördlingen, but it's certainly not exhaustive.
+You could spend a day or two exploring this quaint city in Bavaria.

 Nördlingen Germany Town Wall

 The town wall and fortifications were built in the 14th century.
 Take the self-guided tour around the wall.
 You'll see these windows every so often, all in the shape of a cross.

 You can walk all the way around, or climb back down the short flight of steps at a couple of points.

 The Kriegerbrunnen, or the warriors' fountain, was built at the beginning of the 20th century to commemorate the lost lives of the Franco-Prussian War and the beginning of the German Empire.

 Almost 15 million years ago, an asteroid, said to be about 1 kilometer in size, accompanied by a satellite mass that was about 150 meters in diameter (think about that for a moment), crashed into the German highlands.
 The impact created what is now known as the Nördlingen Ries and the Steinheimer Basin.

 The crater at Nördlingen Ries is the most preserved in Europe, and you can see the effect from the top of Daniel Tower, next on this list.
 You can also visit the Ries Crater Museum.